DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-28-collecting-more-useful-information-about-why-trainees-withdraw.md

 We have:

 - moved the date question to its own page
-- changed the reasons for withdrawal which users can choose
+- changed the list of reasons for withdrawal
 - allowed users to choose multiple reasons for withdrawal
-- added a page letting users give more details
+- added a page letting users give more details about why a trainee withdrew
 - added a summary of the withdrawal to the trainee record and removed some details from the timeline

 ### Moving the date question